-In the field of electronic structure theory many different approaches have been developed to improve the scaling of density functional theory and empirical tight-binding calculations.
-These are collectively known as $O(N)$- or linear scaling methods~\cite{Goedecker1999,Bowler2012} and are based on the fact that the density matrix is ranged, i.e. it decays with distance
+In the field of electronic structure theory, many different approaches have been developed to improve the scaling of density functional theory and empirical tight-binding calculations.
+An important class of methods, known as $O(N)$- or linear scaling methods~\cite{Goedecker1999,Bowler2012}, takes advantage of the fact that the density matrix is ranged, i.e., it decays with distance

-Here and in the following $P$ is the one-particle (two-point) density matrix~\cite{McWeeny1960}, which can be expressed as the Fermi function $P = (\exp[(H_0-\mu)/k_{\rm B}T]+1)^{-1}$ of the effective Hamiltonian $H_0$, to be introduced below.
-In the case of density functional theory, $H_0$ becomes the Kohn-Sham Hamiltonian instead.
 The basic approximation behind linear scaling methods is to neglect the matrix elements for large separation, for instance $|\vb{r}-\vb{r}'|> R$, and thus represent $P$ as a sparse matrix.
-This approximation is justified only if the decay in Eq.~\eqref{eq:density_matrix_decay} is sufficiently fast.
+This approximation is justified only if the decay in~\eqref{eq:density_matrix_decay} is sufficiently fast.
 Quantifying the exact decay behavior of the density matrix is a nontrivial problem that has received a lot of attention and definite results have been obtained.
-For instance, in gapped systems one has an exponential decay $P(\vb{r},\vb{r}') \sim e^{-\gamma|\vb{r}-\vb{r}'|}$, where the decay rate can be related to the energy gap~\cite{Goedecker1999}.
+For instance, in insulators one has an exponential decay $P(\vb{r},\vb{r}') \sim e^{-\gamma|\vb{r}-\vb{r}'|}$, where the decay rate $\gamma$ can be related to the energy gap~\cite{Goedecker1999}.
 If the range $R$ is fixed, the number of nonzero matrix elements of $P$ scales linearly with the system size and the computational effort required to find the optimal value of these parameters scales linearly as well.
 From a numerical point of view, for achieving linear scaling it is necessary to use standard sparse matrix methods for matrix multiplication and for the solution of linear systems of equations.